 De facto relationships are recognised under taxation law as being between two people of any sex, who llive together on a genuine domestic basis as a couple.
 Same sex couples have been treated the same way as opposite sex couples and married couples for tax returns from 2009-2010 onwards.
 Registered relationships are automatically recognised.

-Children have the same rights whether their parents are married or not.
+Children have the same rights whether their parents are married or in a registered relationship or not.
 They are entitled to be cared for and to be supported.
 When a parent dies, children are entitled to share in the property if there is no will, or to challenge a will that is unfair.
 If parents separate, parents can decide together how to care for their children.
 A family counsellor or mediator can often help reach agreement.
 If parents cannot agree, the Family Law Courts can make orders about the care of children - see Arrangements for children.
 Parenting orders for the children of opposite sex and same sex couples are decided in the same way as if the parents were married.

 A person caring for a child born outside marriage can claim child support from the other parent in the same manner as for a child of a married relationship.
 Where the child is in the care of the mother and the father's name is not on the birth certificate, and he does not sign a statutory declaration to formally admit paternity, it will be necessary to first establish paternity in the Family Court.

 A separated parent from a same-sex relationship can apply for child support from a co-parent who is recognised as a parent under the Family Law Act 1975 (Cth).